 First, you’ll want to make sure that your sprinkler system’s control box is turned off.
 This will prevent the system from turning on until you’re ready.
 During your fall shutdown, the drains and valves were opened to allow water to drain.
 Now they all need to be closed again.
 This includes the valves on the backflow prevention device, the electronic valves in the box, and the drain valves that are located in the in-ground box near the end of the sprinkler manifolds.

 Make sure that the drain, also known as the blow-out point, is shut tight.
 The drain can be either a cap or plug and can be found near the bonnet which looks like a bell.
 You’ll need to know where the main water shutoff is for your system.
-This usually can be found in your utility room, basement, or crawl space.
+You can usually find this in your utility room, basement, or crawl space.
 Close the drain valve near the irrigation shut-off.

 Turning the Water Back On

 You can now turn on the main irrigation supply line with all the valves and drains closed with all the valves and drains closed.
 You will want to slowly turn it on while listening to see if the sound of water running stops within a few seconds.
 If it continues to run, you probably missed closing one of the valves.
 Turn off the water supply and go look outside for signs of water spraying.
 Once you locate the valve, close it and then proceed to turn the water back on.

 With the water on and no water leaks anywhere, you can now open the ball valve near the system’s backflow preventer to pressurize the device.
 Open the other ball valve slowly, leaving it at a 45-degree angle.
 This will allow the mainline to charge up and will take several minutes until you hear the water stop running.
 While this is happening, take a look around at your system to make sure there aren’t any leaks.